Skip to main content

 • Has Special Servicing developed its loss mitigation strategy?

 An end-to-end solution can tackle these important questions by following a series of clear steps and approvals.
 It includes role-based routing and related transfers.
+AI capabilities within lending and credit software features can further support this process by monitoring portfolio data for risk triggers and helping institutions identify when a loan may require additional attention.
 In other words, the advantages of an automated process extend beyond underwriting and servicing.
-They also reach into portfolio management.

 About the Author